BeaverlyGithub/beaverly-blog/content/posts/how-chilla-works.md

 All you need to do is **connect your account** and let Chilla do its thing.
 Watch its execution footprints over **3–6 months**, and you'll start seeing how it works steadily in the background.

-Chilla is here for **the long game**, helping you improve your life experiences while quietly growing your wealth.
+Chilla is here for **the long game**, helping you improve your life experiences while quietly working for you.
 You just chill.
 Chilla works.

 ![You Chill, AI Works - Relaxed Lifestyle with AI Automation](/images/person_relaxing_ai_h_9e22ad08.jpg)